-Indicator 10.11.1LS Harvesting and extraction practices for timber and non-timber forest products\ are implemented in a manner that conserves environmental values\ as identified in Criterion 6.1 and High Conservation Values\ as identified in Criteria 9.1 and 9.2.
+Indicator 10.11.1 Harvesting and extraction practices for timber and non-timber forest\ products are implemented in a manner that conserves environmental values\ as identified in Criterion\ 6.1 and High Conservation Values\ identified in Criteria\ 9.1 and 9.2.

-Indicator 10.11.2LS Harvesting practices optimize the use of forest\ products and merchantable materials.
+Indicator 10.11.2 Harvesting practices optimize the use of forest\ products and merchantable materials in accordance with the national regulations.